-As a taxpayer you have to pay taxes to the Indian Income Tax department, but you can do so in two ways.
+As a taxpayer, you have to pay taxes to the Indian Income Tax department, but you can do so in two ways.
 Firstly, you can file a return at the end of the financial year and pay your tax dues.
-Alternatively, you can estimate your tax liability in advance basis your income, investments, and deductions and start paying your tax in parts throughout the financial year.
+Alternatively, you can estimate your tax liability in advance based on your income, investments, and deductions and start paying your tax in parts throughout the financial year.
 Since you are paying the tax due in advance, this method or system is known as paying advance tax.

-All taxpayers who are eligible to pay advance tax have to pay up to 15% advance tax by 15th June, up to 45% advance tax by 15th September, up to 75% by 15th December, and up to 100% advance tax by 31st March.
+All taxpayers eligible to pay advance tax have to pay up to 15% advance tax by 15th June, up to 45% advance tax by 15th September, up to 75% by 15th December, and up to 100% advance tax by 31st March.

 Keeping the above terms and conditions in mind, here is an example elaborating how advance tax works.

 Assume that you are an architect, and for the financial year 2019–20, your tax liability will be Rs.
 1 lakh.
-As per the first instalment cut-off for advance tax you will have to pay 15% of Rs.
-1 lakh by 15th June, 2019, which comes to Rs.
+As per the first installment cut-off for advance tax, you will have to pay 15% of Rs.
+1 lakh by 15th June 2019, which comes to Rs.
 15,000.
-Similarly, in your next instalment you must pay 45% of Rs.
-1 lakh i.e. Rs.
+Similarly, you must pay 45% of Rs.
+1 lakh in your next installment, i.e., Rs.
 45,000.
 Since you have already paid Rs.
 15,000, you will have to pay only Rs.
 30,000 by 15th September 2019.
 In line with this system, you will have to clear 75% of Rs.
-1 lakh by 15th December 2019 and 100% as fourth instalment by 15th December 2019.
+1 lakh by 15th December 2019 and 100% as the fourth installment by 15th December 2019.
 However, you will only have to pay Rs.
-25,000 as your last instalment if you make timely advance tax payments through the year.
+25,000 as your last installment if you make timely advance tax payments through the year.

-So instead of having your tax liability throw your finances off track, use data from the past years to devise a plan for the coming year, and manage your tax liability effortlessly through advance tax.
+So instead of having your tax liability throw your finances off track, use data from the past years to devise a plan for the coming year and manage your tax liability effortlessly through advance tax.